-- Come to the FMP office, Bizzini Hall room C-107D and request a FMP Protege Application.
-OR You may download the protege application and email it to Christy Gonzales firstname.lastname@example.org.
+- Come to the FMP office, Bizzini Hall room B-107D and request a FMP Protege Application.
+OR You may complete the protege application online (link available at the top of the page).

 - Students applying to the program during the fall semester must do so before the first Monday of November.
 Student applying to the program during the spring semester must do so before the first Monday in March.

-- When you turn in your FMP Application Christy will set up a meeting to guide you with how to choose a mentor and recommend which mentors may be a good match.
-Students may also select a faculty member from the online FMP Mentor list and will need to arrange to meet with Christy to inquire if the mentor you wish to choose is available.
+- When you turn in your FMP Application, Jason will set up a meeting to guide you with how to choose a mentor and recommend which mentors may be a good match.
+Students may also select a faculty member from the online FMP Mentor list and will need to arrange to meet with Jason to inquire if the mentor you wish to choose is available.
 This person should be a person you would prefer to mentor you.
-In order for your application to be completed, you must receive a mentor's signature, authorizing that they agree to be your mentor.

-- Once you have turned in your Protege Application and turned in the Mentor Signature Card, you are officially in the Faculty Mentor Program.
+- Once you have turned in your Protege Application and get matched with a Mentor, you are officially in the Faculty Mentor Program.
 You will be put on our mailing list in order to recieve information about upcoming events, scholarships and other student support services and opportunities for student success.